First Russian circumnavigation: Second visit to Kamchatka

-During their travel to Kamchatka, the crew on Nadezhda unwillingly participated in the medical experiment – one of the honour guards got infected with a smallpox while being in Megasaki.
-He was initially from Kamchatka where vaccination against the disease was not mandatory.
-Krusenstern was not so much concerned with a potential epidemy on board (even though there was no opportunity to declare a quarantine), rather than with a possible spread of the disease in Petropavlovsk.
-After a short investigation, Krusenstern found out that every member of the crew (except for two sailors) who travelled from St. Petersburg, were vaccinated.
+During their travel to Kamchatka, the crew on Nadezhda unwillingly participated in the medical experiment – one of the honour guards became infected with a smallpox in Megasaki.
+He was initially from Kamchatka, where vaccination against the disease was not mandatory.
+Krusenstern was not so much concerned with a potential epidemic on board (even though there was no opportunity to declare a quarantine), rather than with a possible spread of the disease in Petropavlovsk.
+After a short investigation, Krusenstern found out that nearly every member of the crew who travelled from St. Petersburg was vaccinated.
 Espenberg personally vaccinated them, but they did not get infected, from which it was concluded that they "already had a smallpox".
 Before the arrival to Petropavlovsk, all the property of the recovering soldier (including linen and bunk) was thrown into the sea, soldiers' belongings that were left in Kamchatka were treated with sulfur, and the bunks and belongings of the sailors were washed in boiling water with a bar of soap.
 After the arrival, infected soldat was put in a 3-week quarantine, while the crew was prohibited from communicating with the locals.
 By introducing these restrictions, Krusenstern referred to consequences of the smallpox epidemic in 1767.

 Later it was found out that Alexander I sent to Krusenstern and Rezanov the gracious rescript dated April 28, 1805.
-According to the document, Krusenstern was awarded an Order of Saint Anna of the 2nd degree.
+According to the document, Krusenstern was awarded an Order of Saint Anna of the second degree.
 At the same time, Chamberlain Rezanov received a golden snuff box decorated with diamonds.
 Both of them received a letter from Rumyantsev in which the count proposed Rezanov to "investigate the American shore from the Kodiak Island to the Bering Strait."
 Langsdorf also decided to go with the RAC's representative, because he was interested in observing the "natural wealth" of Russian America.
 The procession left Nadezhda – Fosse was sent with a report to Okhotsk and then to Saint Petersburg by land.
 Major Friderici was left on the sloop (Levenstern and Ratmanov claimed that there were some rumours about his intimate relationship with Cadet Moritz von Kotzebue).
 Since Krusenstern planned to explore Sakhalin during the summer, Friderici and Shemelin were landed off in Petropavlovsk.
 Later they joined the crew again and travelled to Saint Petersburg through China in the fall.